 - Working on a Scholarship of Teaching and Learning (SoTL) project

-Note: The projects funded through SaPP must provide an opportunity for students to contribute to the academic directions of the projects; they are not meant to resemble a Teaching Assistant or simply to alleviate instructors/staff workload: the work must be completed prior to the beginning of the course.
+Note: The projects funded through SaPP are not meant to resemble a Teaching Assistant or simply to alleviate instructors/staff workload.
+The work must be completed prior to the beginning of the course.

-To facilitate finding a student partner, Teaching and Learning Services can provide messaging and information for placement in a cuLearn course site.
-Teaching and Learning Services will not vet or select student partners – this is the sole responsibility of the instructors/staff members.
+To facilitate finding a student partner, TLS can provide information for placement in a Brightspace course site.
+TLS will not vet or select student partners – this is the sole responsibility of the instructors/staff members.

 - The strength of the partnership between the instructor/student.
 (Is the student considered as collaborator and partner?)